LokaHQ/Flux-training/README.md

 Finally, you can use the `flux-lora-img-gen-results.ipynb` notebook to use your fine-tuned model and generate cool images with it.
 There are several parameters to consider when running the inference:

-* prompt and negative prompt: the actual textual description of the image you want to generate.
+* **prompt and negative prompt**: the actual textual description of the image you want to generate.
 Apparently Flux relies on plain text prompts, different to Stable diffusion which had a bunch of flags and parameters.
 For inspiration you could visit [PromptHero](https://prompthero.com/flux-prompts?__cf_chl_tk=nKmeQBc9IU6dIH9o44wP3ak3HplrZ71Rfq_jM1gC8k4-1727291842-0.0.1.1-7956), even though I found it to be quite biased towards suggestive images 😒.
 Also, I left a couple interesting prompts on the inference notebook.
-* num_inference_steps: how many inference passes the model does before returning the image.
+* **num_inference_steps**: how many inference passes the model does before returning the image.
 You would have to find a number that gives you the best number, I found that between 20 and 40 I had the best results.
-* width
+* **width**
-* height
+* **height**

 ## Extra info